gradle/gradle/design-docs/configuration-model-open-questions.md

     model {
         components {
             lib1(Library, JvmComponent) {
-                // This is a JVM library with implicit languages }
+                // Mix two capabilities together: this is a JVM library with implicit languages }
             app1(CommandLineApplication, NativeComponent) {
                 // This is a native executable